For Professionals in Clinical Diagnostics

 In leukaemia, immature or abnormal cells undergo uncontrolled expansion, resulting in an overproduction of these white blood cells and frequently the inability to produce enough red blood cells and platelets.
 In the case of acute leukaemias, the normal differentiation pathway is blocked at a stage where the cells are still proliferating but do not move into terminal differentiation.
 According to the 2018 GLOBOCAN survey, cases of leukaemia are on the rise worldwide: 437,033 new cases of leukaemia were registered with a global incidence rate of 5.2 and a mortality rate of 3.5 (ASR per 100,000).1 Based on the progenitor cell in the bone marrow, leukaemia can be lymphocytic or myelocytic.
 Lymphocytic (lymphoblastic) leukaemia arises from T or B lymphocytic progenitors whereas non-lymphocytic or myeloid leukaemia arises from progenitors of erythrocytes, granulocytes, monocytes or platelets.1

-Leukaemia is caused by genetic and metabolic alterations in lymphocyte or myeloid progenitors in the bone marrow.
-Environmental and lifestyle risks factors of leukaemia include smoking, indoor and outdoor air pollution, exposure to radiation and certain chemicals, radiation therapy, chemotherapy, and some genetic disorders such as Down Syndrome.2
+Leukemia is caused by genetic and metabolic alterations in lymphocyte or myeloid progenitors in the bone marrow.
+Environmental and lifestyle risks factors of leukemia include smoking, indoor and outdoor air pollution, exposure to radiation and certain chemicals, radiation therapy, chemotherapy and some genetic disorders such as Down Syndrome.2

-Leukaemia is categorized as acute or chronic based on the rate of proliferation of the leukaemic cells.
-There are four major types of leukaemia, two each for the predominant cell lineages—chronic/acute myeloid leukaemia (CML, AML) and chronic/acute lymphocytic leukaemia (CLL, ALL).3 Cases of cancer and leukaemia are on the rise in the U.S. In 20 years (1998 to 2018) cases of all types of leukaemia significantly increased to 187% for CLL, 108% for AML, 96% for CML and 92% for ALL.1,4
+Leukemia is categorized as acute or chronic based on the rate of proliferation of the leukemic cells.
+There are four major types of leukemia, two each for the predominant cell lineages—chronic/acute myeloid leukemia (CML and AML) and chronic/acute lymphocytic leukemia (CLL, ALL).3 Cases of cancer and leukemia are on the rise in the U.S. In 20 years (1998 to 2018) cases of all types of leukemia significantly increased to 187% for CLL, 108% for AML, 96% for CML and 92% for ALL.1,4

-Leukaemia is a complex multifactorial disease and diagnosis requires an interdisciplinary approach, including review of symptoms and physical examination, blood tests, bone marrow biopsy, cerebrospinal fluid (CSF) evaluation, radiology and genetic testing.
-Flow cytometry proves to be an important tool integral to leukaemia diagnosis.
+Leukemia is a complex multifactorial disease and leukemia diagnosis requires an interdisciplinary approach, including review of symptoms and physical examination, blood tests, bone marrow biopsy, cerebrospinal fluid (CSF) evaluation, radiology, and genetic testing.

 Flow cytometry has been reported to be an invaluable tool to aid in both in diagnosis as well as monitoring of the disease.5